Bg

 A 10 month old’s nap schedule should allow for 2 - 3 hours of daytime sleep.
 Expect your baby to take two naps each day.
 Ideally, each will be about 60 - 120 minutes long.
 Most babies need between 3 - 3.75 hours of awake time between naps at this age.

-Plan for two naps a day.
+Plan for a day.
 The morning nap is usually 3 hours after waking in the morning, meaning the afternoon nap should be offered about 3.5 hours after your baby typically wakes from their first nap.

 Here’s an example of what your baby’s day may look like at this age: